joaoblasques/data-pipeline-simple/README.md

 **2.**  Create an ingest_data.py file that reads the csv file and generates the schema for the Postgres database:

-Install Pandas and SQLalchemy with:
+Install Pandas and SQLalchemy with (don't forget to have your venv activated):

 ```
 pip install pandas
 pip install sqlalchemy
+pip install psycopg2-binary
 ```

 Open Vs code and write the following code in ingest_data.py: